mikepound/mazesolving/README.md

 ## About
 These are the python files associated with the computerphile video on maze solving.
 Feel free to use, alter, redistribute the code as you see fit.

+I'm not actively developing this project, simply for time reasons.
+Mostly I want the code to be as it was (at least in general function) at the time of the video.
+If you're interested in improving the code, then you can fork it into your own repository and make any changes you wish.
+If you come up with something good, feel free to share it on the [wiki](https://github.com/mikepound/mazesolving/wiki), thanks to Jacob Mitchell for starting that.

 ## Input
 Some example mazes are included in the repository.
 These were generated either by hand, or using the software [Daedalus](http://www.astrolog.org/labyrnth/daedalus.htm).
 Once exported I edited the mazes to ensure that the following rules are adhered to: